Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 How to make it

-Here's all you need to do.
-You can see all the steps in action in the video that accompanies this post.
+Here’s an overview of what you’ll do to make a fabulous Negroni.
+You can see the steps in action in the video that accompanies this post, and get all the details in the recipe card below.

 - Stir well until chilled.

-- Pour into a single old-fashioned glass, garnish with twist of orange peel or a small slice of orange, and serve.
+- Strain into an ice-filled single old-fashioned glass, garnish with twist of orange peel or a small slice of orange, and serve.

 As with many classic cocktails, the precise origin of the Negroni isn’t known for sure.
 But here’s the oft-cited rumor: